wjian8/psvcp_v1.01/README.md

 `-o population_hmp`

-The input file and directory like it:
+This is an example of input file and directory:

 1. tree work_directory